 Common Name: Cardinal Flower

-Lobelia cardinalis is a Perennial up to 1.00 metres tall.
+Lobelia cardinalis is a perennial plant that can grow up to 1.00 metres tall.

 It has uses.